-Calvary Robotics is constantly in search of technologies to that challenge traditional sensing methods in an effort to lower total cost of ownership.
+Calvary Robotics is constantly in search of technologies that challenge traditional sensing methods.
+Hence, we do this in an effort to lower total cost of ownership.
 This static 3D imaging technology uses time of flight algorithms to form a 3D area map of its field of view.
 3D images are obtained via an integrated photoelectric sensor with internal illumination.
 The distance between the sensor and the nearest surface is measured point by point at distances up to 3 meters.
 Though not intended to detect surface defects, it is useful in area imaging – such as evaluating entire array of objects in a tray or on a pallet.

 Line Scan Vision

 Line Scan Vision is another example of our vast solutions knowledge base.
-Line scan vision couples 2D vision technology with synchronized encoder feedback.
-This method returns hi-resolution images of moving objects in individual vertical lines as small as a single pixel wide.
+Also, Line Scan Vision couples 2D vision technology with synchronized encoder feedback.
+In effect this method returns hi-resolution images of moving objects in individual vertical lines as small as a single pixel wide.

 When the resulting 2D line images are rendered, a round or a moving object such as a tire or web of material will appear as a single flat image.
 The rendered image can then be evaluated using typical 2D vision tools that can be applied to measure, read, inspect for defects and then return pass/fail results.
 It can also return other data, such as 2D codes, barcodes, and alphanumeric characters.